-A portable fire extinguisher with a minimum rating of 2-A, 10-B:C shall be provided and readily accessible during pit use and operation.
+A portable fire extinguisher with a minimum rating of 2-A, 10-B:C shall be provided and readily accessible during the performance.
 The extinguisher shall have a full charge and have a current inspection date tag indicating an inspection within the past 12 months.